Tenants. Variants. Products. One control plane.

 Where Argus fits

 Keep the tools you have.
-Argus owns tenant-scoped operations.
+Argus owns per-product, per-tenant operations.

 You probably already use